wp-plugins/wp-live-chat-support/readme.txt

 = What are desktop notifications? =
 Desktop notifications are notifications that will appear on the bottom right of your screen when a new live chat is received.
 This feature is supported in all browsers except Internet Explorer.

+= Can my visitors start a live chat without entering their name and email address? = Yes.
+This option is available on the live chat settings page.

+= Can I disable the live chat window on mobile devices? = Yes.
+You can show or hide the live chat window on mobile devices.
+This includes mobile phones and tablets.

+= How does WP Live Chat Support notify me of an incoming live chat? = You will be notificed of a new live chat by means of email, audio and desktop notifications.

+= Can I show the live chat window to registered users only? = Yes.
+You can limit the live chat window to show to users that are registered and logged in to your site.

+= Can I specify a user role to my live chat agent? = Unfortunately not.
+The administrator of the site is the default live chat agent.
+The Pro add-on allows for an unlimited number of live chat agents.

+= Can I see if I missed any live chats that I may not have answered in time? = Yes.
+To view the list of live chats you missed, go to 'Live Chat' -> 'Missed Chats'

 = Troubleshooting =
 If you're experiencing issues running WP Live Chat Support, please take note of the following: